 Setting Up Your LLC

 If you need help with the state filings or with making the various decisions required as you draft your operating agreement, an attorney can help.
 If you have any questions about setting up a business entity, drafting an operating agreement, or navigating the decisions necessary to running your business legally, we can help.
-I offer a free consultation.
-My direct dial is 801-365-1020, and you can email me at [email protected].
+Call our office at (801) 365-1030 to speak with an attorney.